The End of The Blame Game!11 Apr 2022 | Joanne Wescott

 Most couples want to divorce amicably so that they can get on with their lives.
 It makes an emotionally and financially challenging process quicker and less stressful if conflict can be minimised – or completely removed.

 The key intention behind no-fault divorce is to remove the concept of ‘blame’ and allow the spouses simply to provide a legal statement that the marriage has irretrievably broken down.

 No longer does the petitioner have to rely on the fact of adultery, unreasonable behaviour or desertion to persuade the court to grant them a divorce – deeply personal facts no longer need to be disclosed.

 You also no longer need to wait until you have been separated for 2 years before you can divorce.

-The new process allows the parties to focus their energies on addressing the financial matters; and children arrangements.
+The new process allows the parties to focus their energies on addressing financial matters; and child arrangement orders.
 This will mean that couples should find it easier and quicker to reach an amicable financial settlement and agree living arrangements for the children: it’s a win-win for all.

 Even if your ex wants to contest the divorce, the new process removes that option – which does away with the worry of potentially being forced to go to court to finalise the divorce.

 Your ex may not be happy about it, but the new framework prescribes a 20-week period before you can obtain a conditional order of divorce (previously the ‘decree nisi’).
 This offers both parties an important time of reflection (or even the chance of potential reconciliation) which should help reduce any resistance or conflict.